jayhansuh/stocksim-prod/README.md

 4. Agora configuration based on follower or ticker list (*)

 5. Add news article link and headline for tickers (*)

+6. Add Q&A board for portfolio review (*)

+7. Share function - embedded html image with stocksim.net link, or png download

 ## Registration